Active SETI: Realized projects

+The choice of targets, transmission rate, and encoding may effect how likely a message will be received and interpreted by extraterrestrial intelligence.
+"Across the Universe" and "A Simple Response to an Elemental Message" were sent to Polaris, which is 431 light years distant from us and whose planetary system, even if it exists, may not be suited for life, because it is a supergiant star, spectral type F7Ib which is only 70 million years old.
+In addition, both transmission rates were very high, about 128 kbit/s, for such moderate transmitter power (about 18 kW).
+The main defect of the "Hello From Earth" is an insufficient scientific and technical justification, since no famous SETI scientist made statements with validation of HFE's design.
+As it follows from : "After the final message was collected on Monday 24 August 2009, messages were exported as a text file and sent to NASA's Jet Propulsion Laboratory in California, where they were encoded into binary, packaged and tested before transmission", but nobody explained why he hopes that such encoded and packaged text will be understood and conceived by possible extraterrestrials.

 Transmissions

 Below is a table of messages sent and target/destination stars, ordered chronologically by date of sending:

 Controversy

 Whether or not to conduct Active SETI, as well as the tone of any message, is a highly controversial topic.
-Active SETI has primariy been criticized due to the perceived risk of revealing the location of the Earth to alien civilizations, without some process of prior international consultation.
+Active SETI has primarily been criticized due to the perceived risk of revealing the location of the Earth to alien civilizations, without some process of prior international consultation.
 That is, Active SETI does not meet the criteria for informed consent in a mass experiment involving human subjects and, potentially, nonhuman sentient subjects.